bihor/backendtools/Documentation/Introduction/Index.rst

 Note: the old RealURL-tables must be present!
 Note: this tool was removed in version 4.0.0.

-Tool 11: unzip a zig file in the fileadmin-folder.
+Tool 11: unzip a zip file in the fileadmin-folder.
 Note: this tool was removed in version 3.0.0.

 Since version 4.2.0 there are some dashboard widgets available too.